 I like Almost Human, partly because I like Karl Urban in pretty much everything he’s been in and partly because I love science fiction.
 The show seems to have the right mix of action, humor and societal themes to keep it entertaining.
 Granted, this is my impression after two episodes, so we’ll have to wait and see how well it holds up after a few more.
 Since pretty much everything (well, almost) that J. J. Abrams touches turns to gold, we probably will have a few seasons to watch the relationship between John and Dorian evolve.
 And, unless I’m mistaken, there is possibly some underlying mystery, aka Lost style, that was hinted at in the second episode.
 There is probably more than meets the eye with this series.

 Born and raised in South Central Georgia, Donovan Adkisson is father to three fantastically smart children and husband to an awesome wife.
 When he's not trying to save the world by focusing on distributing information he feels that everyone should know via blogs and podcasts, he writes books, reads a lot and tries to learn everything he can on just about every subject.
-He also enjoys music, video games, wine and craft beer.
+He's a former cable television and broadband industry technologist and executive.
 What more could you want?